EPICcake808/EPICcake808.github.io/essays/FinalProject.md

 ### Use case ideas

-- New user goes to the landing page, creates an account, logs in, and joins a UH club to participate in a tournament.
+- New user goes to the landing page, creates an account, logs in, and joins a group to participate in a tournament.
 - Organizer goes to the landing page, logs in, creates a new league or tournament, and sets its format (e.g., round robin or double elimination).
 - User joins an existing event, views their upcoming matches, and reports scores once a game is completed.
 - Organizer reviews match results, verifies winners, and updates standings for all participants.